 Quilting is very time consuming, I have another one which has been 6 years in the making.
 The cutting out and planning takes as much time and energy as the sewing.
 The Quilt is in it’s final stages so is quite awkward to handle too.
 I have just signed up to an online quilting class, so hope to get motivated again, but I am not really lacking ideas and motivation, just energy and strength!

 I think this necklace has to be the most impressive thing I have made, but I had never worn it as the ends were sharp and it was uncomfortable to wear.
 I cut the drops off to wear it.
 Sadly it has now fallen apart and needs restringing, nothing to do with me cutting the drops off, but very frustrating.

 I like the jewellery making, but it can be quite fiddly and tiring and I have trouble following patterns.

 I am lucky to have a husband who lets me buy craft products, within reason and who doesn’t complain too much if things don’t get used!
 I have probably spent as much on storage as products!
-When Emily moved into her new bedroom I gained a craft/sewing room and was hoping to be able to leave projects on the go and save some of the tidying up each time I am doing something, but this hasn’t worked out as the room is also used for, storage a spare room and the cat has stuff in there too, so everything has to be picked up after use unless I want it trampled or covered in fur!
+When Emily moved into her new bedroom I gained a craft/sewing room and was hoping to be able to leave projects on the go and save some of the tidying up each time I am doing something, but this hasn’t worked out as the room is also used for, storage, a spare room and now my husbands office as he works from home due to Covid 19.

 I think my next craft to learn, is the art of taking photos that do justice to my makes.